TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

      by default the name of the program and any positional arguments before the subparser argument

-   * parser_class - class which will be used to create sub-parser instances, by default the class of the current parser (e.g. ArgumentParser)
+   * parser_kundi - kundi which will be used to create sub-parser instances, by default the kundi of the current parser (e.g. ArgumentParser)

    * action_ - the basic type of action to be taken when this argument is encountered at the command line